-With the growth of the digital age, organisations can now have enormous volumes of data flowing into them on a daily basis.
+With the growth of the digital age, organizations can now have enormous volumes of data flowing into them on a daily basis.
 This presents the challenge as to how these businesses can make sense of it all; and how they are able to differentiate between the really relevant information and all the useless ‘white noise’ threatening to drown it out.

 Personalisation vs. Segmentation

-Within this personalisation vs. segmentation debate, irrespective of how well the company is able to identify and profile the customer; the question remains as to the extent to which the business would be able to personalise the experience to meet individual customer needs, yet at the same time make a profit from the relationship.
-The whole purpose of segmentation for organisations has typically been to strike the right balance between meeting customer segment needs and having sufficient volumes to be able to achieve the critical mass and drive the scale economies needed to be competitively viable in a mass market scenario.
+Within this personalization vs. segmentation debate, irrespective of how well the company is able to identify and profile the customer; the question remains as to the extent to which the business would be able to personalize the experience to meet individual customer needs, yet at the same time make a profit from the relationship.
+The whole purpose of segmentation for organizations has typically been to strike the right balance between meeting customer segment needs and having sufficient volumes to be able to achieve the critical mass and drive the scale economies needed to be competitively viable in a mass market scenario.
 Surely this will always be the stumbling block.
 Or will it?

-The principle of ‘segment of one’ is certainly possible in the longer term, however, the technologies available to deliver the experience will need to play catch-up with the technologies and data currently available to analyse it.
+The principle of ‘segment of one’ is certainly possible in the longer term, however, the technologies available to deliver the experience will need to play catch-up with the technologies and data currently available to analyze it.
 We’re certainly moving in that direction.
-The increasing digitisation of the channel experience via mobile technologies; combined with the increasing cost-effectiveness of modern production techniques such as 3D printing are bringing that reality ever closer to home.
+The increasing digitization of the channel experience via mobile technologies; combined with the increasing cost-effectiveness of modern production techniques such as 3D printing are bringing that reality ever closer to home.